How to make it...

 Glaze:

-- 6 teaspoons Harty's hot apple & sage jelly, if you like it spicy add more (review of the jelly soon!)
+- 6 teaspoons Harty's hot apple & sage jelly, if you like it spicy add more (review of the jellies)

 - 2 teaspoons honey